-A lump-sum purchase occurs when you purchase several assets at once for a single price.
-With this type of transaction, the individual price you pay for each asset is not detailed in the sales report or on the receipt.
-Instead, these documents just note the lump sum.
-There can be unique advantages to these types of transactions, but you need to account for them carefully.
+A lump-sum purchase occurs when you purchase assets in a group at once for a single price.
+With this type of transaction, the sales report or receipt doesn’t detail the price you pay for each individual item.
+Instead, these documents just note the lump sum cost.
+These types of transactions can provide unique advantages, but it’s a good idea to carefully account for them.

 Advantages of Lump-Sum Purchases

-In some cases, the only option may be a lump-sum purchase.
-For example, if someone is selling land and a building, those items typically come together, and it isn’t possible to split them up.
-In other cases, lump-sum sales are offered as an inexpensive alternative to buying several assets separately.
-This saves time on shopping, because you can buy numerous items at once.
-It can also make shipping more convenient, and it can help to establish strong relationships between you and your vendor.
+In some cases, your only option may be a lump-sum purchase.
+If someone wishes to sell land with a building on it, those items typically come together as you really have no way to split them.
+In other situations, sellers offer lump-sum sales as an inexpensive alternative to buying several assets separately.
+This saves shopping time when you need to buy numerous items at once.
+It makes shipping more convenient and economical, and it can help establish strong relationships between you and your supplier.

 Although lump-sum purchases tend to prove cheaper than buying assets individually, these purchases can mean you need a lot of money up front.
 If you don’t have that much working capital on hand, you may want to buy items one by one over a longer period of time.
 You might also want to give some thought to storage if you have limited space.
 Even when you have the money to buy business-related equipment for future projects, you need a convenient place to store it until that project begins.

 While lump-sum purchases can offer savings and convenience, proper accounting ensures you can easily claim them on your tax return.
 Keep in mind that you can’t account for these purchases as if they’re a single asset.
 Breaking up your sales price and accounting for each item separately helps you and your small business stay on the good side of the CRA.
 Keep your books accurate and up to date automatically.
 Change the way you manage your finances now.